-This policy document is open for consultation with the entire school community, including pupils, parents/carers, school staff, governors and any other appropriate stakeholders.
+This policy document is open for consultation with the entire school community, including students, parents/carers, school staff, governors and any other appropriate stakeholders.
 This document is freely available to the entire school community.
-It has also been made available in the school newsletter/website/prospectus.
+It has been made available on the school website.

 It will be reviewed on a biannual basis.

-Review date June 2023
+Review date September 2026